pasan04/time-zone-conversion/README.md

 # Time Zone Converter Application

-This is a small app to convert time zones using _python3 flask and vuejs_.You can convert your current time to different time zone with a touch.
+This is a small app to convert time zones using _python3 flask and vuejs_.
+You can convert your current time to different time zone using this app.
 Main features of the application,
-   - Get the inserted time zones from the backend and display
+   - Get the inserted time zones and display
-   - Display the current time and it's name
+   - Display the current time and time zone name
-   - Display the different time zone's date, time and it's name.
+   - Display the different time zone date, time and time zone name.

 If you like to add more time zones, you just need to add it to the json file which is in convert-time-zone-backend project's timezone.json file.
    ```